ustcwhy/ustcwhy.github.io/_pages/about.md

 *I have great interest on the following topics*:
 1. *Pattern Recognition, Machine Learning and Computer Vision*
-2. *The Theory for Large-scale foundation models, i.e., stability, generaltion*
+2. *The Theory for Large-scale Foundation models, i.e., stability, generalization*